What information do we collect and process?

 We may collect or process various information that you provide to us, including personal contact details, and information related to your purchases, employment or demographic.

-Personal contact details includes information such as names, addresses, telephone numbers, or e-mail addresses such as when you provide them to us during online registration or when doing business with us or providing services to us; some websites allow you to establish a user name and password to set up an account.
+Personal contact details include information such as names, addresses, telephone numbers, or e-mail addresses such as when you provide them to us during online registration or when doing business with us or providing services to us; some websites allow you to establish a user name and password to set up an account.

 Purchase-related information includes data regarding purchases you make on our websites, including payment card information and shipping details.